FAQ on donating materials to the Kennedy Library

-A: The Kennedy Library accepts unique, primary-source materials that document the life, times, and legacy of John F. Kennedy.
+A: The Kennedy Library accepts unique, primary-source materials that document the life, career, time period, and legacy of John F. Kennedy.
 Our primary interest is in original documents, manuscripts, photographic images, and other audiovisual materials created or maintained by John F. Kennedy, members of his administration, his immediate family, and close associates.
 For additional information, please consult our collection development policies.

 The Library is also home to the Returned Peace Corps Volunteers (RPCV) Collection and accepts the personal papers of RPCVs who served during the Kennedy Administration years (1961-1963) as well as audio-recorded oral histories of RPCVs (1961-present).
 For details, please see our RPCV collection development policy.

-Additionally, the Kennedy Library acquires materials for its John F. Kennedy Tributes collection, a compilation of small, textual donations (poems, essays, musical scores, pamphlets, and the like) dedicated to the memory of John F. Kennedy following his assassination, to the present day.
+Additionally, the Kennedy Library acquires original materials for its John F. Kennedy Tributes collection, a compilation of small, textual donations (original poems, essays, musical scores, diaries, and other like materials) dedicated to the memory of John F. Kennedy following his assassination, to the present day.

 For inquiries regarding the Ernest Hemingway Collection, please refer to the Hemingway collection development policy.

 A: We generally do not accept the following categories of materials:

 - newspapers, magazines, and other widely-distributed published materials such as commemorative books, magazine special editions, etc.;